Coartix/NLP/NLP2/Lab04/Annotation_Guideline.md

 9. **Neutrality:**
    Maintain a neutral and objective approach during the annotation process.
 Do not let personal opinions or biases influence the labeling decision.

+10. **Grasping Twitter Context:**

+   Twitter has unique context markers which are essential for tweet interpretation:

+   - **@user:** "Mentions" tag users in tweets, often to direct conversation.
+Unfortunatly with our database it is anonymous.

+   - **#keyword:** "Hashtags" denote topics or keywords in tweets, typically linked to broader conversations or trends.
+Recognizing the connotation of a hashtag may assist in determining if a tweet represents hate speech.